CSpanias/cspanias.github.io/_posts/2023-11-10-HTB - Broker.md

     </beans>
     ```

-    Next, we have to start a Python HTTP server from the directory that the `test.elf` file resides and also open up a listener:
+    Next, we have to start a Python HTTP server from the directory that the `test.elf` file resides and open up a listener:

     ```bash
     # starting an HTTP server